 The following methods are options on how to view recent calls.
 The result of all the methods is the same.

 You can use the options interchangeably depending on your preference and the programmed functions.

-Viewing recent calls via the preprogrammed Recent Calls button:
+- Viewing recent calls via the preprogrammed Recent Calls button: - a) Press the preprogrammed Recent Calls button.

-- a) Press the preprogrammed Recent Calls button. - c) To return to the Home screen, press the Menu Select button directly below Exit, press or the PTT button. - Viewing recent calls via the radio menu: - a) < or > to Ront. - b) Press the Menu Select button directly below Ront to access the Recent Calls feature screen. - c) or or to scroll through the list. - d) To return to the Home screen, press the MenuSelect button directly below Exit, or the
+- c) To return to the Home screen, press the MenuSelect button directly below Exit, press or the PTT button. - Viewing recent calls via the radio menu: - a) or to Ront. - b) Press the Menu Select button directly below Ront to access the Recent Calls feature screen.

-PTT button.
+- d) To return to the Home screen, press the Menu Select button directly below Exit, are or the PTT button.